morethantesting/morethantesting.github.io/blog/_posts/2018-09-01-joining-a-startup-as-qa-lead.markdown

 The next day I wanted to start acting right away.
 But this time I held my horses.

-I reminded myself what Einstein's method of solving problems.
-When he had an hour to solve a problem, he would spend 55 minutes thinking about that problem, and only 5 minutes about the solution.
+I reminded myself of Einstein's method for solving problems.
+It goes like this: If you have an hour to solve a problem, spend the first 55 minutes thinking about that problem, and the remaining 5 minutes on the solution.
 He was a smart guy so I decided to adopt his way of thinking.

 So I stopped myself from acting --- I observed how things worked instead.
 I stopped myself from talking, too --- I asked around and listened to the answers.

-And I'm glad I did because thanks to this I was able to quickly capture two very important things:
+And I'm glad I did.
+Because thanks to this I was able to quickly capture two very important things:

-  1. The current status of the QA process focused on the biggest bottlenecks.
+  1. The current state of quality and testing processes.
   2. The biggest business risks from the tech perspective.

-This was the baseline.
-This was where I started.
-Thanks to this, I was able to prepare a short-term test plan.
+That was the baseline.
+That's where I started.
+Thanks to this, I was able to prepare a short-term plan.

 However, the first week wasn't only about that.
 The equally important thing, especially in the context of leadership role, was building relationships with the team.

-To learn what I did, read about [the first week as a QA Lead in a startup]({{ site.baseurl }}/blog/first-week-as-qa-lead-in-a-startup/) where I provide 5 detailed steps that can help you get started.
+To learn what I've done, read about [the first week as a QA Lead in a startup]({{ site.baseurl }}/blog/first-week-as-qa-lead-in-a-startup/) where I provide 5 detailed steps that can help you get started.

 ## **Focusing on execution in the first month**

-Once the first week passed, I felt that I was finally ready to go at full speed.
+Once the first week passed, I felt that I was finally ready to accelerate.

 The easy part was to act on the short-term plan defined before.
 This was the main, but not the only, thing to do.

 What were the other things?
-At some point, I got to the place where I realised that by doing things on my own I could only get so far.
+At some point, I realised that by doing things on my own I could only get so far.
 It didn't scale.

 The solution was to engage the whole team into thinking about quality and testing.
 To make that work, I had to make sure everyone was aligned with that vision and, most importantly, with my role.